Austrian nationality law: Stateless persons born in Austria

 A stateless person born in Austria may be granted Austrian citizenship within two years of age 18 if (s)he has lived in Austria for a total of 10 years, including 5 years continuously before application.

 Restoration of lost Austrian citizenship to victims of National Socialism and their descendants

 Beginning on 1 September 2020, Austrian Jews and any other Austrian citizens, as well as stateless people and citizens of successor states of Austria-Hungary resident in Austria, who left Austria before 15 May 1955 because they had either suffered persecution by the Nazi regime or had reason to fear such persecution, as well as those who had suffered persecution because of their support of democracy in Austria or had reason to fear such persecution, have been able to have their citizenship restored, while retaining any other citizenship they have since acquired.
 In addition, any direct descendants of those persons, including those adopted as minors, are able to claim Austrian citizenship, without giving up any existing citizenship, and whether or not their ancestors have regained or claimed Austrian citizenship.
+Individuals claiming citizenship under this provision (§58c) have to of to provide appropriate documentation demonstrating prior Austrian citizenship of the persecuted person, e.g., birth certificate, passport, heimatschein, etc. as well as proof of descent for those claiming citizenship by descent from the persecuted person, e.g., birth certificate.